 No. One should not expect to go to sleep!
 Hypnosis is a hyper-state of awareness that feels very relaxing.
 One is completely aware of everything that is occurring in the surrounding environment as well as that which is happening in the inner mind.
 Hypnosis is a state of consciousness located somewhere between awake and sleep.
 Some fatigued people may go out of hypnosis by falling into natural sleep, simply because they were tired, but then they may need to be awakened; if a person is trying to recall a memory under hypnosis, he or she can’t do so while sleeping.
 On the other hand, if a person is listening to a self-hypnosis CD and he or she falls out of hypnosis into sleep, the suggestions will likely still be effective.

 What can be treated with hypnosis?

 A qualified clinical hypnotherapist has the capabilities to help alleviate or transform a multitude of symptoms and problems.
 Many hypnotherapists carry credentials on other fields and therefore utilize hypnosis within the context of their specialty areas.
-The person seeking hypnosis would benefit from asking the hypnotherapist question about his/her educational background, specialization, and the context of treatment program to make sure the client and the hypnotherapist are a good match.
+The person seeking hypnosis would benefit from asking the hypnotherapist questions about his or her educational background, specialization, and the context of treatment program in order to make sure the client and the hypnotherapist are a good match.